openvinotoolkit/openvino/src/core/README.md

 ## Components

 OpenVINO Core has the next structure:
- * [builders](./builder) is obsolete component which provides helper methods for operation creations.
-Please don't use this API, and use public OpenVINO API instead.
  * [dev_api](./dev_api) contains developer API.
 In order to use this API, you need to link your component against `openvino::runtime::dev`.
  * [docs](./docs) contains developer documentation pages for the component.
  * [include](./include) contains public API.
 Detailed information about provided API can be found [here](./docs/api_details.md).